mitranim/mitranim.github.io/templates/posts/lang-comments.md

 Inherent tradeoffs:

 * For any large comment with multiple line breaks: single-line is easier to read without special support, harder to write without special support; multi-line is easier to write without special support, harder to read without special support.

+Observations:

+* Popular, long-lived languages eventually acquire both comment types.
+Committing to just single-line or just multi-line comments always proves impossible in the long run.
+For example, Python officially has only single-line comments, but in practice, multi-line strings are used for large comments, mostly docstrings.
+Conversely, some people prefer having a comment prefix on every line, and when given only a multi-line comment format, they invent a prefix convention that emulates single-line comments inside of multi-line comments.